Illedan/BlogPosts/Posts/HostingOwnBlog.md

 The intention of this post is to describe how I created this blog.
 It will, hopefully, serve as a guide and contain explainations on how to do it yourself.
 Feel free to ask me on Twitter if you have questions.

-I woudl like corrections or guides if I did something terribly wrong or insufficient, as it is the first time I host the whole thing myself.
+I would love corrections or guides if I did something terribly wrong or insufficient, as it is the first time I host the whole thing myself.
+(I know there are platforms for blogging, but the intention of this blog is for my own learning.)

 ## Hosting